GEMScienceTools/quakeT/doc/contents/installation.rst

 Installation
 ============
-The **quakeT** is installed with the procedure described in the following.
+The **QuakeT** is installed with the procedure described in the following.
 Note that this procedure implies the installation of the OpenQuake engine.
 It was tested on **Windows**, **Mac OS** and **Linux** systems.

-Here we demonstrate the installation of the quakeT for a Windows system and Python 3.12.
+Here we demonstrate the installation of the QuakeT for a Windows system and Python 3.12.

 * Open a terminal and move to the folder where you intend to install the tools;
 * Upgrade pip: